klepon/khotmil/README.md

 ## reskin and relogic

+- as admin delete admin
+- as admin invite member
+- as admin restart round
-- group detail delete admin as admin
+- as admin delete group

 - edit akun - show admin list

-- group update restart round -> check aslo admin
-- group reskin update group for admin non owner, make sure uid not admin, but keep owner

 - add api notification for update or news release on register with key